blueprint-freespeech/ricochet-refresh/doc/protocol.md

 waiting in the *Pending* state.

-The initial *Response* is sent as an extension to the *ChannelResult* message when the channel is opened.
+The initial *Response* is sent as an extension to the *ChannelResult* message when the channel is opened and must be one of either `Pending` or `Rejected`.
 If that response is final, the channel is closed immediately after.
 Otherwise, the channel remains open, and the only valid message is another *Response*.